 Sec.
-216. FTE Positions and Long-Term Vacancies - RETAINED
+216. FTE Positions and Long-Term Vacancies - REVISED

 Requires MDOC to report on the number of FTE positions in pay status by civil service classification, to include an accounting of long-term vacancies.
 Executive deletes.
-Senate retains.
+House revises to include an accounting of all vacant positions, all vacant and filled corrections officer positions by facility, all vacant healthcare-related positions, and all positions that are being held open for temporarily non-active employees.